 Customers said, "I have an idea.
 Help me to make it work."
 Customers wanted these things:

-- More illustrations
+- More graphics

 - Documents that are all in one location